 “No Marco, you over-estimated yourself!”
 Tegana

-Mark Eden in particular – is complex and commanding; as Polo.
-He removes the keys to the Tardis from the Doctor and even offers the Tardis or “magical flying caravan” (as he dubs it) to Kublai Khan, as a bargaining chip for his own release from service.
+Mark Eden – in particular, is complex and commanding; as Marco Polo.
+He removes the keys to the Tardis from the Doctor and even offers the Tardis or “magical flying caravan” (as he dubs it) to Kublai Khan, as a bargaining chip – for his own release (from service).

-However, at 7 parts – Marco Polo is at least 2 parts – too long.
-With much of the ‘Tegana-secretly-working-against-Marco-Polo’ narrative stretched out to the point of credibility being questionable.
-Much of the events could be condensed (or dispensed with) into a much sharper 4-parter.
+However, at seven episodes – Marco Polo is at least two episodes – too long.
+With much of the ‘Tegana-secretly-working-against-Marco-Polo’ narrative, stretched out to the point of credibility being questionable.
+Much of the events could be condensed (or dispensed with) – into a much sharper 4-episode story.

-It does present a bit of sizable peril for the Doctor, Ian, Barbara and Susan; by being accused of being magicians and evil spirits.
-Whilst being threatened with being put to the sword as punishment.
+Marco Polo does present a bit of sizable peril for the Doctor, Ian, Barbara and Susan; by them being accused of being magicians or evil spirits.
+Whilst being threatened, with being put to the sword – as punishment.

-Coupled with this, Polo forcibly takes away the Tardis key.
-Which in turn, takes away the Doctor’s power and makes him and his companions – more vunerable.
-Getting the key back and repairing the Tardis, so that the quartet can leave becomes the main focus of the time travellers storyline whilst the other events play out around them.
+Coupled with this, Marco Polo forcibly takes away the Tardis key.
+Which in turn, takes away the Doctor’s power and makes him and his companions – more vunerable (as a plot-device).

 Marco Polo is a sumptous period romp, which benefits from strong performances and good set/costume design.
-Whilst overall, it suffers from being too long and too drawn out.
-It does contain thoughtful dialogue, strong supporting cast performances and some neat set pieces.
+Whilst overall, it suffers from being too long – at seven episodes.
+It does contain thoughtful dialogue, strong supporting-cast performances and some neat set pieces.